RoverWire/substantial-challenge/README.md

 $ rake spec
 ```

 This project includes rake tasks for Rspec and Rubocop.
-Both are setted as default rake task.
+Both are set as default rake task.

 ```shell
 # To run specs only